-For a few minutes, all he could do was sit and stare at this electronic embodiment of pure potential.
-He could write anything he wanted.
-Within this untouched page was the promise of every story ever and never written.
-With the right focus, it could channel transcendence in the twist of its symbols.
+For a long moment, all he could do was sit and stare.
+Within this page was untouched promise—the potential for every story ever and never written.
+With the right focus, he could channel transcendence in a twist of its symbols.

 But then he was struck by a surge of fear.
 Why should anyone read what he wrote?
 What had he done to earn their attention?
 He wasn’t special.
-He was a wasted ghost that had overstayed its welcome.
-He should just give up—lay down and die quietly.
+Just a wasted ghost that was no longer welcome.
+He should give up now—lay down and die.

 His fingers curled off the keys.